alissatroiano/MS-1/README.md

 This responsive, user-friendly website was created for Infinity, a fictional yoga studio in New York, New York.
 As the Milestone 1 Project for [Code Institute's](https://codeinstitute.net) Full Stack Software Development Program, this website was built with HTML, CSS & Bootstrap.

 The website features an attractive jumbotron image with a schedule button that, when clicked, directs the user to the class schedule section of the webpage.
 The schedule is included to provide class details and information to new & existing members.

-Infinity’s website also includes user stories, which are a popular trust element in UX, from current yoga students.
-The user stories on Infinity’s site are included to motivate new & prospective members to sign up and to provide information for those who wish to know more about the studio and its approach.
+Infinity’s website also includes user testimonials,a popular trust element in UX, from current studio members.
+The user stories on Infinity’s site are included to motivate new & prospective users to sign up and to provide information for those who wish to know more about the studio and its approach.

 ## UX